 Each year in the U.S., thousands of babies die suddenly and unexpectedly.
 These deaths are called SUID (pronounced Soo-id), which stands for “Sudden Unexpected Infant Death.”

-SUID and Sudden Infant Deaths
+SUID and Sudden Infant Death Causes

 SUID includes all unexpected deaths: those without a clear cause, such as sudden infant death syndrome (SIDS), and those from a known cause, such as suffocation.
 One-half of all SUID cases are SIDS.
 Many unexpected infant deaths are accidents, but a disease or something done on purpose can also cause a baby to die suddenly and unexpectedly.